zhaohan-xi/security-risk-KG-reasoning/README.md

 We also provide a runnable demo in `demo.sh` for an easily use, but you have to download the crawled CVE files from [link](https://github.com/HarrialX/knowledge-base) and change argparser `raw_path` in `gen_cyberkg.py`.

+## Cite
+Please cite our work:
+> @inproceedings{kg-attack,
+  title="{On the Security Risks of Knowledge Graph Reasoning}", author={Xi, Zhaohan and Du, Tianyu and Pang, Ren and Li, Changjiang and Ji, Shouling and Luo, Xiapu and Xiao, Xusheng and Ma, Fenglong and Wang, Ting}, booktitle={Proceedings of USENIX Security Symposium (SEC)}, year={2023}
+}